csc-training/intro-to-dl/day2/README.md

 * *pytorch_dvc_cnn_simple.py*: Dogs vs cats with a CNN trained from scratch
 * *pytorch_dvc_cnn_pretrained.py*: Dogs vs cats with a pre-trained CNN
 * *pytorch_dvc_cnn.py*: Common functions for Dogs vs cats (don't run this one directly)

 * *pytorch_gtsrb_cnn_simple.py*: Traffic signs with a CNN trained from scratch
 * *pytorch_gtsrb_cnn_pretrained.py*: Traffic signs with a pre-trained CNN
 * *pytorch_gtsrb_cnn.py*:  Common functions for Traffic signs (don't run this one directly)

 To evaluate on the test set run with the `--test` option, e.g. `sbatch run.sh pytorch_dvc_cnn_simple.py --test`

+#### Extracurricular:

+Dogs vs. cats with data in TFRecord format:

+* *tf2-dvc-cnn-simple.py*: Dogs vs. cats with a CNN trained from scratch
+* *tf2-dvc-cnn-pretrained.py*: Dogs vs. cats with a pre-trained CNN
+* *tf2-dvc-cnn-evaluate.py*: Evaluate a trained CNN with test data

 ### Exercise 6